ezsystems/commerce-documentation/docs/guide/navigation/navigation_templates.md

 ### `get_data_location_ids`

-Returns a comma separated string of data_locations of the given element.
-All parent locations incl. the element location are returned.
-These data_locations are used to highlight the active node in the navigation.
+Returns a comma separated string of `data_locations` of the given element.
+All parent Locations including the element Location are returned.
+These `data_locations` are used to highlight the active node in the navigation.

 Parameters: